-This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Stephanie Gardner and will benefit 100 students this coming year.
+This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Stephanie Gardner and will benefit 100 students.

 Book Clubs are a great way for students to be able to discuss thoughts about a text with other students.
 Having their own copies of the book allows students the freedom to explore independently and have the text readily available to be able to support their ideas.

-This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Lindsay McClain and will benefit 70 students this coming year.
+This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Lindsay McClain and will benefit 70 students.

 Students will read age appropriate books based in pioneer times and have experiences to simulate the hard work.
 We believe that giving each child an opportunity to hold a copy of the book will increase engagement.

 Inviting Students to the World of Math Through Books and Games